In last week’s post, I shared a list of reasons an author might publish a pen

 Genre may also be the difference between an author writing as Samantha or Sam.

-Samantha might be a good name for something like romance or chick-lit, but Sam might work better for a Dystopian or Adventure work.
+Samantha might be a good name for something like romance or chick-lit, but Sam might work better for a dystopian or horror work.
 This is partially because of the point I’ll be covering next.

 As with choosing a pen name that evokes elements of your genre, it might also be useful to consider your target audience.

 That is to say, you could pick a name that is common within the book your book is written for.
 If you’re writing for older adults, maybe pick something like Mabel or Robert.
 A book geared towards younger audiences might be received better if written by Tiffany or Brad.